danryan/knife-dsl/README.md

-# Knife::Dsl
+# Knife-DSL

-A small library that lets you drive Chef's 'knife' programmatically
+A small library that lets you drive Chef's `knife` programmatically

 ## Installation